 What is our approach to teaching children and young people with special educational needs?

 The information from the team provides a clear identification of the child’s needs.
-Teachers then use this information to ensure child’s needs are recognised and planned for within the classroom environment.
-Teachers are responsible for ensuring quality first teaching is differentiated to meet the needs of the SEND children.
+Teachers then use this information to ensure the child’s needs are recognised and planned for within the classroom environment.
+Teachers are responsible for ensuring quality first teaching is adapted to meet the needs of any children with SEND.

-Some children may require individual assessment by the SEND team.
-The assessment will determine whether the child requires a bespoke programme of support.
-The programmes are devised to suit individual needs of the child.
-These may be delivered one-to-one with a designated LSA or within small group on a regular basis.
+Some pupils may require individual assessment by the SENDCo.
+The assessment will determine whether the pupil requires a bespoke programme of support.
+The programmes are devised to suit individual needs of the child and using evidence based research.
 Children identified with a higher level of need will also have an ISP (Individual Support Plan) with individualised targets.

 How can we adapt our curriculum for children and young people with special educational needs?

 - Adaptation of class teaching – quality first teaching – ensuring access for all learners